Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Results

 Overall, the results indicate that ionization yields vary little with molecular orientation.
 This is consistent with the findings of Prauzner-Bechcicki~\textit{et al.} in the classical model analysis~\cite{Prauzner-Bechcicki2005}.
 However, experimental results by Zeidler~\textit{et al.}~\cite{Zeidler05} show that $30\,\%$ more N$_2^{2+}$ ions and $19\,\%$ more N$_2^+$ ions are produced for parallel alignment compared to perpendicular alignment.
 Moreover, $S$-matrix calculations suggest that the electronic structure of the molecular orbital influences ionization~\cite{Faria08,Jia09}.
 This indicates that the symmetry of the molecular orbital relative to the laser polarization axis may play a significant role.
 While this observation could explain the discrepancy between experimental data and our numerical results, a full test of this hypothesis is, as noted earlier, beyond the predictive power of the present model.

 To further compare the studied molecular species, we apply the classical scaling described in the previous section.
 As an example, we first show a comparison of ionization yields for the perpendicular orientation ($V_{\perp 2}$) between N$_2$ and O$_2$ in Fig.~\ref{fig:O2N2_Bmid}, and for the parallel orientation ($V_{\parallel}$) between N$_2$ and S$_2$ in Fig.~\ref{fig:N2S2_Amid}.
-In both cases, a remarkably good agreement in the global trend is observed, highlighting once again the model’s limited ability to distinguish between molecular species.
+In both cases, a remarkably good agreement in the global trend is observed, highlighting once again the model’s limited ability to distinguish between molecular species (i.e., the molecular species are differentiated only by a change in the internuclear distance $d$, not by their ground‑state symmetry).

 A similar behavior is found for all other molecule pairs with the same orientation, except for those involving the $V_{\perp 2}$ potential of S$_2$.
 For instance, Fig.~\ref{fig:N2S2_Bmid} illustrates the differences in this case for N$_2$ and S$_2$.
 Again, we attribute the discrepancy to the strong reduction of electron–electron repulsion caused by the choice of the cut-off parameter $\epsilon$.